samirmartins/pydaq/docs/index.md

 in [Step response (NIDAQ)](/step_response_nidaq) and [Step response (Arduino)](/step_response_arduino).

-Furthermore, this tool can be used to apply any generic output in an experimental tool, such as PRBS (Pseudo Random Binary Signal) or other, in order to generate data for black box system identification.
+Furthermore, this tool can be used to apply any generic output in an experimental tool, such as PRBS (Pseudo Random Binary Signal) or other persistently exciting signal, in order to generate data for black box system identification.

 The user is able to get/send data either using a command line method